robertdigital/rfcs/rfcs/0004-fulltext-search.md

-Fulltext search query system implementations often involve specific systems for storing and querying the text documents; however, in an effort to reduce system complexity and feature implemtation time I propose starting with the fulltext search features built in to PostgreSQL.
+Fulltext search query system implementations often involve specific systems for storing and querying the text documents; however, in an effort to reduce system complexity and feature implementation time I propose starting with the fulltext search features built in to PostgreSQL.

 A FullText search field will get its own column in the Entity table just